scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/m5stack/subscribe_m5stack.md

 ![img_5.png](img/img_5.png)

 When finished, download the programming to M5Stack.
-When Button B is pressed, M5Stack will post a random number to MakerCloud.
+When Button B is pressed, M5Stack will publish a random number to MakerCloud.
 At the same time, M5Stack should receive random numbers from MakerCloud and display them on the screen.